pairinteraction/pairinteraction/docs/installation/advanced/setup/python.rst

     conda install pip-tools

-In order to install all dependencies to build the package, you can run from inside the conda environment and the root directory of the pairinteraction repository
+In order to install all dependencies to build the package, you can run from inside the conda environment and the root directory of the PairInteraction repository

 .. code-block:: bash